harttraveller/ifs/README.md

 ## Theory

 This isn't the "official" theory of IFS systems.
 I'm not a mathematician, I'm a cognitive science undergraduate student.
 Accordingly, the stuff here is a mix of stuff that I read, stuff from videos I watched, and stuff I literally just made up.
-Accordingly, take it with a grain of salt.
+Accordingly, take it with a grain (or perhaps a tablespoon) of salt.

 An IFS consists of several components: